ricewind012/discord-gnome-theme/README.md

 ### Human Interface Guidelines

-The theme may not fully confine to the HIG because of Discord's either CSS or design limitations or my own choices.
+The theme may not fully confine to the HIG because of Discord's either CSS or design limitations.

 ### Support

-These are not supported:
+These are not supported for now, but requests for certain features will be considered if they present popular enough:

 - Discord experiments

-  I do not work for Discord, so I have no way of knowing if these experiments are getting changed, deprecated, etc., i.e. maintenance burden — I maintain several other projects
+  For the most park, experiments are too hard to keep up with, but I will consider support on an individual basis.

 - Nitro

-  Exceptions — anything accessible with the FakeNitro plugin.
+  Anything accessible with the FakeNitro plugin is supported, and requests for further nitro support will be considered.

-You \*can\* open an issue about any of these, but it's only getting fixed if it's an easy fix, i.e. missing icon.

 ## Installation